CAIDA/catalog-data/sources/recipe/how_to_use_topostats/README.md

 in particular, only works on a connected graph, so the user should create a file with just one connected component when running 'distance'.

-The 'preprocess-graph' program converts an input graph into a format needed by the 'distance', 'betweenness', and 'components' programs.
+The `preprocess-graph` program converts an input graph into a format needed by the `distance`, `betweenness`, and `components` programs.

 See below for details on how to use these programs.